Who is Queen Bee on The Masked Singer?

 The Masked Singer has the nation hooked to guessing who each hidden star really is.

-With Queen Bee currently one of the favourites on a part of her stunning voice, who’s face is hidden under the extravagant head piece?
+With Queen Bee currently one of the favourites on a part of her stunning voice, whose face is hidden under the extravagant head piece?

-Donning a honeycomb crown and a dress bigger than a hive, Queen Bee certainly made an entrance when she sang Sia’s hit song, Alive.

-However, viewers were positively stumped as to who was behind the porcelain doll face.

 The judges were completely torn over who she could possibly be, with Jonathan Ross pondering if Margot Robbie was on stage, Rita Ora guessing if her pal Charlie XCX was masked, and Ken Jeong opting for Olivia Colman.

-However, viewers have been buzzing around her pre-performance VT and have come up with some strong theories.
+However, viewers have been buzzing around her pre-performance VT and have come up with some strong theories – see which ones RadioTimes.com thinks have legs.

 Is Queen Bee Charlotte Church?